SeldonIO/seldon-core/docs-gb/kubernetes/tracing.md

 * Install [Seldon Core 2]
 * Install [cert-manager](https://cert-manager.io/docs/installation/kubectl/) in the namespace `cert-manager`.

 To set up Jaeger Tracing for Seldon Core 2 on Kubernetes and visualize inference traces of the Seldon Core 2 components.
+You need to do the following:
 1. [Craete a namespace](#create-a-namespace)
 2. [Install Jaeger Operator](#install-jaeger-operator)
 3. [Deploy a Jaeger instance](#deploy-a-minimal-jaeger-instance)